 4. Sadler’s Wells

 Dance is the language of passion.
-If you agree, a visit to the Sadler’s Wells may be exactly what you need.
+If you agree, a visit to Sadler’s Wells may be exactly what you need.
 This is the premier venue for dance events in Europe today.
-The shows you can see performed here are extremely versatile and numerous, and all of them infallibly graceful and passionate.
+The shows you can see performed here are extremely versatile and numerous, and all of them are infallibly graceful and passionate.

 This is also a place where you can not only admire, but participate as well.
 There are various ways to get involved in the learning process and your age and experience level are unimportant.
 You may even end up having your first ever dance lesson in these hallowed studios in which professional dancers all over the world dream about performing.